-The web-based interface (available at the following link http://www.nic.monash/) allows any user to make a WHOIS query in the following way:
+The web-based interface allows any user to make a WHOIS query without any specific technical knowledge:

-- 1. enter the desired information in the required format (described below); and - 2. the WHOIS Service will respond with the requested information.
+- 1. The web-based interface is available at the following link: http://nic.krd. - 2.
+Enter the desired information in the required format, described in the following section. - 3.
+The WHOIS Service will respond with the requested information.